 3 of 3

-These healthy roll-ups combine the best things about Vietnamese banh mi sandwiches and fresh spring rolls: the herbs, spices, bright flavors, and crunch.
+These healthy roll-ups combine the best things about Vietnamese banh mi sandwiches and fresh summer rolls: the herbs, spices, bright flavors, and crunch.
 They’re easy to pack for a school or office lunch or a light dinner.
 You can even slice them in smaller pieces and put them on a party buffet.
 Try our Lemongrass Pork Kebabs recipe as the base of these rolls.

 Not a fan of pork?
-Opt for shrimp and try our spring roll sauce.
+Opt for shrimp and try serving with our Peanut Spring Roll Sauce.

 Looking for a more filling feast?
 Try our Pork and Pâté Banh Mi recipe.